Selective Neuron Amplification in Transformer Language Models: Architectural Analysis

-\textbf{Layer 8 — Arithmetic Computation.} Of all the layers tested, Layer 8 gave the most reliable gains on mathematics tasks.
-By this point in the network, basic syntactic processing is already done.
-The neurons we identified here respond much more strongly to numerical inputs like "47 + 83 =" than to ordinary text, which suggests they have developed some sensitivity to arithmetic structure during training.

-When these neurons are amplified, the model's signal for numerical computation becomes strong enough to actually influence the output.
-Running the same intervention on poetry or coding tasks at Layer 8 produces almost no effect.
-That specificity is what makes this finding useful; it is not just that Layer 8 helps with arithmetic, it is that it does not seem to help with much else.

-\textbf{Layer 10 — Logical Operations.} Logic tasks peaked at Layer 10, one step deeper than arithmetic.
-This makes some intuitive sense.
-Logical reasoning requires the model to track relationships across multiple parts of a sentence, which is a more complex operation than recognizing numerical tokens.
-The neurons at this layer responded selectively to words like "if," "then," and "therefore," as well as to broader inference patterns.

-Gains here were small, averaging 6.8\%, which is expected given that logic tasks fall in Zone 3.
-But the localization was stable.
-Even when the improvement itself was marginal, it kept appearing at Layer 10 across different configurations, which is what matters for the specialization argument.
+\begin{itemize} \item Layer 8 — Arithmetic.
+Neurons here respond strongly to numerical inputs compared to ordinary text.
+The same intervention applied to poetry or coding at Layer 8 produces almost no effect, which confirms the specificity.

+\item Layer 10 — Logical Operations.
+Neurons respond selectively to inference-related tokens like "if," "then," and "therefore."
+Average gain is 6.8\%, expected for Zone 3, but localization is stable across configurations.

-\textbf{Layer 21 — Abstract Semantic Processing.} Layer 21 produced the largest improvements across all the layers we tested, and it did so for two quite different tasks: poetry generation and sentiment classification.
-Finding the same optimal layer for both was not something we anticipated.
-What they share is a reliance on high-level semantic content, things like emotional tone, figurative meaning, and connotation.
-That kind of processing seems to stabilize late in the network, after earlier layers have built up enough context.
+\item Layer 21 — Abstract Semantic Processing.
+Largest improvements across all layers, and optimal for both poetry and SST-2 sentiment classification.
+Both tasks rely on high-level semantic content like emotional tone and figurative meaning.
+Neurons here respond to full-sentence context rather than individual tokens, consistent with the depth at which this layer sits.

-The neurons identified here are also different in character from those at Layer 8.
-They respond to full-sentence context rather than individual tokens, and their activation patterns are more distributed.
-This fits with where Layer 21 sits in a 24-layer network.

-\textbf{Layer 22 — Syntactic Pattern Matching.} Coding tasks were best served by Layer 22, the deepest of the four.
-Code completion is largely about surface pattern recognition: closing brackets, finishing signatures, continuing structures that appear repeatedly in training data.
-It makes sense that this would peak near the end of the network, where token-level patterns are most fully resolved.
+\item Layer 22 — Syntactic Pattern Matching.
+Coding peaked here, the deepest of the four.
+Code completion is surface pattern recognition, and token-level patterns are most resolved near the output end.
+Average improvement was 3.2\%, consistent with Zone 3 saturation. \end{itemize}

-Average improvement was 3.2\%, consistent with Zone 3 saturation.
-The signal was small but distinct.
-It did not resemble what we saw at Layer 8, 10, or 21, which suggests it is capturing something specific to syntactic completion rather than bleeding over from other task types.